Safety 1st Alpha Elite 65 Review

 The fabric is hand wash and air dry only, making it challenging to keep clean.
 It is easy to take the cover off and put it back on which is a plus.

-The Elite earned the second to the lowest score for quality and comfort with a 4 of 10.
+The Elite earned one of the lowest scores for quality and comfort.
 The Elite looks okay at first glance but starts to have trouble when compared side-by-side with the competition.
 The fabric on this seat is not particularly soft or pleasant to touch; it has many areas with stitching and crevices that indicate it will be difficult to keep clean.
-The overall padding is not that great and the infant insert only adds minimal padding to the sides and head area with no support in the seat area.
+The overall padding is not that great, and the infant insert only adds minimal padding to the sides and head area with no support in the seating area.
 The insert is also floppy and doesn't stay in place well.

-The overall weight of the convertible seats is not as important as the carrier weight of the infant style seats, but it might be a consideration if you plan to travel with your seat or live in an urban environment taking taxis or Uber.
+The overall weight of the convertible seats is not as important as the carrier weight of the infant style seats, but it might be a consideration if you plan to travel with your seat or frequent taxis or Uber.
 If you are like the majority of users, however, you will probably move your seat only a minimum number of times, and the weight of any seat in this review is likely to be acceptable.
-The Elite weighs about 16 lbs making it one of the lighter options we tested, but it is over 20 inches wide so it may not be a good choice for carrying or those who need multiple safety seats in one row.
-This seat earned a 5 of 10 for weight and size.
+The Elite weighs about 16 lbs making it one of the lighter options we tested, but it is over 20 inches wide, so it may not be a good choice for carrying or those who need multiple safety seats in one row.